The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

 - responding to information requests in a timely fashion and in a way which achieves transparency and accountability

-- conducting impartial reviews in accordance with good practice in the case of any complaint
+- if complaints arise, conducting impartial reviews in accordance with good practice

 - regularly reviewing its performance in respect to the fulfillment of its obligations under the Freedom of Information Act and the Environmental Information Regulations